One of the biggest challenges in content marketing is how to end a blog post.

-The key is to make sure your articles provide value all by themselves.
-Then post an ad below the article or make a low-key offer in the close of your post.
+To engage cold traffic, your articles should provide value all by themselves.
+Then, to draw that traffic into your universe, include a banner below it or make a low-key offer in the close of your post.

 I like how Leo Babauta does it in this article from Zen Habits.